whistleman/Taggit.stratis/README.md

 IDEAS:

-Special abilities?
-Can only be run on
+Add more Special Abilities?
+Like:
+- Give a GPS after certain amount of game time

-	- Run faster
+- Players can run faster (Is it even possible)?

-	- Screen blackout
+- Players are invisable (Is it even possible)?

 Todo:

 - Test _ehPlayerHit

 - Debug everything

 - Stealth uniforms/Ghillies/Civi Clothes

 - Something with NVG's/Thermal vision off / on